VirtoCommerce/vc-docs/platform/user-guide/docs/price-export-import/exporting-price-lists.md

 The selected prices have been exported to a CSV file.

-## Export All Prices from Filtered Price List
+## Export all prices from filtered price list

 To export all prices from a filtered price list: